k4sh4n1/research/structural/001_damper/README.md

 * One chart with only one sub-plot
    * Comparing two scaled seismic records on top of each other
-* For system without damper, one chart with 2 sub-plots
+* For system without device, one chart with 2 sub-plots
    * One sub-plot for comparing energy components
       * Input energy
       * Kinetic energy
-      * Damping energy
+      * Viscous damping energy
       * Elastic energy
    * One sub-plot for checking energy balance
       * Input energy
-      * Sum of kinetic, damping, and elastic energies
+      * Sum of kinetic, viscous damping, and elastic energies
-* For each damper case, one chart with 4 sub-plots in a 2x2 arrangement
+* For each device case, one chart with 4 sub-plots in a 2x2 arrangement
-   * One sub-plot for comparing displacement without and with damper
+   * One sub-plot for comparing displacement without and with device
-   * One sub-plot for comparing base shear without and with damper
+   * One sub-plot for comparing base shear without and with device
    * One sub-plot for comparing energy components
       * Input energy
       * Kinetic energy
-      * Damping energy
+      * Viscous damping energy
       * Elastic energy
-      * Hysteresis energy of damper
+      * Hysteresis energy of device
    * One sub-plot for checking energy balance
       * Input energy
-      * Sum of kinetic, damping, elastic, and damper hysteresis energies
+      * Sum of kinetic, viscous damping, elastic, and device hysteresis energies
 * One chart with 3 sub-plots
-   * Each sub-plot corresponds to the hysteresis loop of one of 3 damper cases
+   * Each sub-plot corresponds to the hysteresis loop of one of 3 device cases

 # Simulation details